dtheod/data-science-template/{{cookiecutter.directory_name}}/README.md

 │   └── raw                         # raw data
-├── docs                            # documentation for your project ├── .gitignore                      # ignore files that cannot commit to Git ├── models                          # store models
+├── docs                            # documentation for your project ├── .gitignore                      # ignore files that cannot commit to Git ├── Dockerfile                      # Dockerfile for building the image ├── docker-compose.yaml             # Docker Compose file for running the service ├── models                          # store models
 ├── notebooks                       # store notebooks
 {%- if cookiecutter.dependency_manager == "pip" %}